Please read this section carefully. ICCC takes the health of all our children very seriously and we strictly enforce these policies and procedures.

 - Contact the parent(s) who will collect the child as quickly as possible.

-- Decide whether to summon medical assistance (all staff have been trained in CPR and we have a doctor on call for emergencies).
+- Decide whether to summon medical assistance (some staff have been trained in CPR and we have emergency numbers for local hospitals).

 ICCC staff are prohibited by law to give medication to children.

 5. Absence for family reasons